Georgia vs. Florida NCAA Football Odds, Plays and Insights | October 30, 2021

 - Georgia is 4-2 against the spread and 6-0 overall in games when it puts up more than 21.1 points.

-- Georgia is 4-2 against the spread and 6-0 overall when the team picks up over 335.4 yards.
+- When Georgia churns out more than 335.4 yards, the team is 4-2 against the spread and 6-0 overall.

 - This year, the Bulldogs have turned the ball over seven times, one more than the Gators' takeaways (6).